 If you want to see it done right, watch the CVGs at any event.
 These young men not only look good, they try very hard to portray the boys of 186X as accurately as possible, including taking an historical amount of hits and running to the rear instead of dropping in their tracks.
 We need more reenactors like them.

-Treasurer, The Rowdy Pards
+Proud Member of The Rowdy Pards

 'In the end, it's the history, stupid.
 If you can't document it, forget about it.
 And no amount of tomfoolery can explain away anything that makes history (and living historians) look stupid and wrong."